udexon/Phosway/EMYL_Instagram_PhosGraph.md

 :: start of notes, end with double blank lines

 So many free software programmers, no pay.
 A few programmers in MAGAF, highly paid.
 Why?
 How to solve?

+A = EMYL Instagram tipping using PhosPay, EMYL includes Phosway PhosPay coaching.

+- Workplace discrimination is a cancer of the industrialized world.
+While some religions advocate altruism, the label of religion itself has more often than not become an excuse of discrimination.

+Yet as free software programmers continue to contribute selflessly to the common good of mankind, they are not fairly rewarded, as some of them get to be hired by MAGAF, while others continue to fight from the defensive end of workplace discrimination.

 ## E. Investment needed for Phosway ...
 Search Engine or PhosKnow